 3(c.2) Specific Aim 1: To develop ITK-Lung, a set of open-source software tools for CT, PET, 1H, and 3He pulmonary computational analysis

 The envisioned open-science tool set for pulmonary image analysis consists of software, processed data to illustrate the use of the software, and the ability to evaluate and visualize user-generated results.
 With this comprehensive offering, the goal of this project is to help the pulmonary imaging research community on a much deeper level than simply providing a set of programs.
 In order to facilitate engagement on the part of the community, we are proposing a multi-faceted approach with ITK-Lung.
-The main component will be the core tool set described in Sub-Aim 1a which would permit large-scale processing of multi-modal pulmonary image data.
-To illustrate the use of the software, allow for processing of other public and private data sets, and provide baseline data for algorithmic comparison, we plan to release CT and 1H MRI annotated atlas libraries, corresponding templates, and data-generating scripts as described below.
+The main component will be the core software tool set described in Sub-Aim 1a which would permit large-scale processing of multi-modal pulmonary image data.
+To illustrate the use of the software, allow for processing of other public and private data sets, and provide baseline data for algorithmic comparison, the second component will involve the release of CT and 1H MRI annotated atlas libraries, corresponding templates, and data-generating scripts as described below.
 The third component will be significant extensions to the well-known ITK-SNAP software for an enhanced user experience through a full featured graphical user interface to support